elemaudio/docs/docs/targets/Plugin.md

 # Plugin Dev Kit

 The Plugin Dev Kit is currently in public beta for MacOS.
 Windows and Linux will be following shortly.
-MacOS users may download the plugin binaries [here](https://www.dropbox.com/s/ul20u6lpofrviv2/PluginDevKit-v0.10.5.zip?dl=0).
+MacOS users may [download the latest plugin binaries here](https://github.com/nick-thompson/elementary/releases/latest).

 ## Getting Started